eMapR/TimeSync-Plus/README.md

 What is the starting year? :1986
 What is the ending year? :2018
 ```
-- The split geojson files will be in the geojson file as defined by ../geojons/ in the python syntax.

 ## Step 9: Create Database(s) from geojson(s)
 Now, we will make SQL Databases from our geojoson files.
 This is done by running the geojsonToSqlDB.py script.
 The script will ask for the location of two files.
 The config text file and a geojson directory (just click on the a geojson file in the directory).
 This will create an equal number of databases to the number of geojson files.
 The databases will be placed in directory with the tiles folder.